collective/collective.googleanalytics/README.txt

 Visualizations.
 Reports are Zope objects that can be imported and exported using GenericSetup XML and modified on a site-by-site basis.
-The product currently provides a portlet that can display results of reports as well as a control panel for setting credentials and configuring settings.
+The product currently provides a portlet that can display results of reports as well as a control panel for authorizing your site and configuring settings.

 Installation
 ============